youngboy/engine-docs/source/setup-node.md

 engine.start();
 ```

-It does not matter when you call `engine.start()` in your server file, but the earlier Engine is started the better.
+It does not matter when you call `engine.start()` in your server file, but the earlier Engine is started, the better.
 Your server will start normally and handle requests without the Engine proxy until it has fully started and is ready.

 #### Optional configuration